shell845/awesome-museum/README.md

 ## Project summary
-The purpose of this project is to collect and present information about museums (US only at current stage, may extend to global in next pharse), including museum categories, locations, ratings and more.
+This project collects and presents information about museums (US only at current stage, may extend to global in next pharse), including museum categories, locations, ratings and more.

 ## Source data
 Datasets are collected from Kaggle and Tripadvisor and are uploaded to AWS S3 `s3://udacity-dend-shell845/museum-data/`